 - The Doctoral Training Unit (DTU), under the lead of the DTU coordinator, is the applying entity

 - Prospective PhD candidates apply directly to the successful DTUs for a PhD position.

-- Both the “Commitment of participation” and the “PRIDE Full proposal” must be submitted by the DTU coordinator through the FNR Online Grant Management System.
+- The “PRIDE Full proposal” must be submitted by the DTU coordinator through the FNR Online Grant Management System.